 - One checked in with the coach, check which events you are swimming and if there are multiple sessions which events are being swum in that session.

 - When you are called for warm-up get your swimming hat and goggles and make your way to the pool to start warm-up.
 Again keep an eye out for other members of the team.
 The team coach will then advise you of what you should be doing during warm-up.
 Some more experienced swimmers are able to manage their own warm-up.
-An example of a 15 minute warm-up can be found by club website.
-(NEEDS HYPERLINK)

 - During warm-up you must not climb out over the electronic touch pads or dive in unless in sprint lanes which will be announced towards the end of the warm-up session.